All Episodes

 But that's the importance of having people that know what the fuck they're talking about.

-You got a guy that wrote the search warrants, and you got a guy that knows what search warrants are, works in the legal system.
+You got a guy that wrote the search warrants and you got a guy that knows what search warrants are, works in the legal system.

-You a lot of these commentators don't even have a quarter of the experience, and we're breaking it down for y'all.
+A lot of these commentators don't even have a quarter of the experience.

 So you guys could say it's biased or whatever.